Black coffee. Red wine. Neil Young. Overflowing wardrobe. Lots of plants. Books. That’s Jess Hatzis in a nutshell.

-So many aspiring entrepreneurs have great ideas, but get stuck when it comes to actually building a first version of their product.
+So many aspiring entrepreneurs have great ideas but get stuck when it comes to actually building the first version of their product.
 Can you share what sparked the idea for frank body and then how you went about actually creating a product that works?

 You launched in 2013 with only $5,000.
 What did you spend this initial budget on?
 For other entrepreneurs looking to start a business on a limited budget what are three tips you can give them to help them get the most out of their money?

-We literally emailed thousands of people and offered them free product, no strings attached.
+We literally emailed thousands of people and offered them free products, no strings attached.
 Time = results.

-You’re a fantastic example of a brand who have focused on creating one cult product, and then expanding your product range from there.
+You’re a fantastic example of a brand that has focused on creating one cult product, and then expanding your product range from there.
 Can you share why this focused approach is so important?

 How do you know when it’s the right time to expand?
 And how do you stay on the pulse of what your customers want next?